top of page

 Giving It Away: When Robber Barons Became Philanthropists

-John D. Rockefeller took philanthropy to another level by treating it like one of his business ventures - systematic, strategic, and surprisingly scientific.
-The Rockefeller Foundation didn't just fund hospitals; it worked to eliminate entire diseases.
-They helped wipe out hookworm in the American South and developed the yellow fever vaccine.
-Meanwhile, Gilded Age fortunes built some of America's greatest institutions: the University of Chicago, Stanford University, the Metropolitan Museum of Art, and countless others that still shape our culture today.
+Carnegie wasn't alone.
+Rockefeller poured millions into public health and education.
+The Rockefeller Foundation helped wipe out hookworm in the American South and developed the yellow fever vaccine.
+Gilded Age fortunes funded the University of Chicago, Stanford University, and the Metropolitan Museum of Art, and countless others that still shape our culture today.

 Carneige Philantrophy.jpg